- We've helped over 2,000 families each clear on average $52,556 of debt.

 You'll need to find another mode of transportation.

-If you buy a new car, it might be difficult to get financing, and, if you’re able to, it’s likely that your loan will come with a very high-interest rate because of the bankruptcy.
+If you buy a new car and have to get a loan for all of part of the purchase price, it’s likely that your loan will come with a very high-interest rate because of the bankruptcy.

 You might end up with a car that isn’t as reliable as the vehicle you turned in.